MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/use-exchange-online-to-comply-with-sec-rule-17a-4.md

 ## <a name="this-assessment-is-specific-to-exchange-online"></a>La valutazione è specifica per Exchange Online

-Si noti che la valutazione è specifica per Exchange Online e non include altri servizi di Microsoft 365, ad esempio SharePoint Online o OneDrive for Business, anche se in futuro è previsto il supporto per tali servizi in relazione alla regola SEC 17a-4.
+Note that this assessment is specific to Exchange Online.
+The assessment does not include other Microsoft 365 services such as SharePoint Online or OneDrive for Business, although we are planning support for those services with respect to SEC 17a-4 in the future.

-È importante comprendere che anche Skype for Business e Teams archiviano i dati in Exchange Online.
-Di conseguenza, la valutazione include i messaggi provenienti da Skype for Business e i messaggi di canale e chat di Teams.
+It's important to understand that Skype for Business and Teams also store data in Exchange Online.
+Therefore, the assessment does cover messages from Skype for Business and channel and chat messages from Teams.

 ## <a name="using-preservation-lock-is-key-to-the-recommended-configuration"></a>L'uso della protezione dell'archiviazione è fondamentale per la configurazione consigliata

-I settori fortemente regolamentati sono spesso tenuti ad archiviare le comunicazioni elettroniche per soddisfare il requisito WORM (write once, read many), che prescrive una soluzione di archiviazione in cui un record deve essere:
+Highly regulated industries are often required to store electronic communications to meet the WORM (write once, read many) requirement.
+The WORM requirement dictates a storage solution in which a record must be:

 - Conservato per un periodo di conservazione necessario che non può essere abbreviato, ma solo aumentato.
 - Non modificabile, ovvero il record non può essere sovrascritto, cancellato né modificato durante il periodo di conservazione necessario.

-In Exchange Online, applicando un [criterio di conservazione](retention-policies.md) alla cassetta postale di un utente è possibile conservarne tutti i contenuti.
-In effetti, se un utente prova a eliminare o modificare un messaggio di posta elettronica, una copia precedente alla modifica verrà conservata in una posizione protetta e nascosta della cassetta postale.
-I criteri di conservazione possono contribuire a garantire che un'organizzazione possa conservare le comunicazioni elettroniche, ma che sia comunque possibile modificare quei criteri.
+In Exchange Online, when a [retention policy](retention-policies.md) is applied to a user's mailbox, all the user's content will be retained based on the criteria of the policy.
+In fact, if a user attempts to delete or modify an email, a copy of the email before the change is made will be preserved in a secure, hidden location in the user's mailbox.
+Retention policies can help ensure that an organization retains electronic communications, but those policies can be modified.

-Applicando la protezione dell'archiviazione a un criterio di conservazione, un'organizzazione si assicura che il criterio non possa essere modificato.
-In effetti, in seguito all'applicazione della protezione dell'archiviazione a un criterio di conservazione vengono limitate le azioni seguenti:
+By placing a Preservation Lock on a retention policy, an organization ensures that the policy cannot be modified.
+In fact, after a Preservation Lock is applied to a retention policy, the following actions are restricted:

 - Il periodo di conservazione dei criteri può essere solo aumentato, ma non ridotto.
 - È possibile aggiungere gli utenti ai criteri, ma non rimuoverli.